 INTERESTED IN WRITING for us?
 Here are the ground rules:

-- Articles typically run 700 or 800 words, while blog posts are around 300 words.
+Articles typically run 700 to 1,000 words, while blog posts are around 300 to 600 words.
 Expect to be edited and perhaps heavily edited.
 But fear not: Nothing will appear until you’ve had a chance to review it.

-- HumbleDollar will pay $60 per article and $30 per blog post.
+HumbleDollar pays $60 per article and $30 per blog post.
 Payment is solely by PayPal or Venmo, and it’s issued if—and only if—the piece is published.
 HumbleDollar’s overriding goal is to help everyday Americans be smarter with their money.
 If you write for us, you should consider it a public service that happens to be accompanied by a small token of our thanks.